twilio/calworkshop/docs/voting.rst

 Existing Solutions
 ------------------

-`Wedgies <http://wedgies.com/>`_ is a very similar concept built on top of Twilio, but questions are limited to two answers.
-Great for simple surveys, but not for elections.
+`Wedgies <http://wedgies.com/>`_ is a very similar concept built on top of Twilio that provides quite a few cool features beyond basic SMS polling, like Twitter polls, embedded polls, and realtime results.